 Adult Book Group (“Brown Bag Book Group”) meets monthly on the fourth (sometimes fifth) Wednesday of the month at 12 noon.
 There is no meeting in December.
-Here is a list of recent and upcoming titles:
+Here is a list of recent and upcoming titles (subject to change):

 - January 2018: The Stranger in the Woods: The Extraordinary Story of the Last True Hermit by Michael Finkel